Gifted Education for Educators

 In March 2017, revisions to Ohio’s gifted operating standards were approved.
 These revisions require general education teachers who are designated providers of gifted education services to receive high-quality professional development in gifted education.

-To help Ohio school districts meet these requirements, the Ohio Leadership Advisory Council (OLAC) is creating free professional learning resources.
-Developed by nationally-recognized experts in gifted education, these resources can be used by districts for individual or group-based learning.
+To help prepare general education teachers to work with gifted students and other advanced learners and help Ohio school districts meet these requirements, OLAC has created free professional learning resources.
+Developed by nationally-recognized experts in gifted education, these resources can be used for individual or group-based learning.